Equality Act 2017

 Following the announcement of Royal Assent, on 18 July 2017 the Act is being phased in, with much of the Act having come into force on 1 January 2019.

 The Equality Act 2017 (Appointed Day)(No. 1) Order 2017 and The Equality Act 2017 (Appointed Day)(No. 2) Order 2017 brought into operation certain provisions of Schedule 22 [employment legislation – miscellaneous amendments], Schedule 23 [consequential and minor amendments] and Schedule 24 [repeals] to the Act.
 The provisions relate to changes to employment law which are not connected to the Act's main provisions.
-See the document Equality Act 2017 – Miscellaneous amendments to employment law currently in force for further information.

 The Equality Act 2017 (Appointed Day No. 3 and Transitional Provisions) Order 2017 and the Equality Act 2017 (Appointed Day) (No. 5) Order 2018 set out the implementation dates for the main equality provisions in the Act.
 The most important dates are as follows: